A Block-Activated Decomposition Algorithm for Multi-Stage Stochastic Variational Inequalities: Introduction

 \begin{model} We consider an $N$-stage decision-making process with \emph{nonanticipativity}, where $N\in\NN\smallsetminus\set{0}$.

 Here, the set $\Xi$ of all possible scenarios for the process is assumed to be finite, with known probability $\pi(\xi)\in\rzeroun$ for each scenario $\xi=(\xi_{[1]},\ldots,\xi_{[N]})\in\Xi$, where $\xi_{[k]}$ designates the information revealed at stage $k$ after the $k$th-stage decision has been made but before the $(k+1)$th-stage decision is made\footnote{For clarity, we use square brackets in the subscript $[k]$ to distinguish stage index from sequence index.}.
-Given a scenario $\xi\in\Xi$,
+Given a scenario $\xi\in\Xi$, $x_{[k]}(\xi)\in\RR^{d_k}$ designates a decision vector at the $k$th stage and